 We recognise and reward our students with prizes for exceptional hard work and achievement.
 Winning a Leeds University Business School prize is a great addition to your CV and will help to demonstrate your ability to top graduate employers.

 The Crabtree Scholarship Outstanding academic achievement in examinations and/or assessed coursework at year 1.
 The CIPD West Yorkshire Branch Prize Awarded to the student in the final year of BA Human Resource Management who achieves the highest credit grade average in their upper-level modules.
 The Dean’s Prizes Awarded for improvement and for performance in years 1 and 2.
 The Denise Gallagher Award for Accounting Awarded to the first year BSc Accounting & Finance student who has been nominated by their module leader for demonstrating passion, excellence and originality in the key aspects of the late Denise Gallagher’s teaching and work.
 The Gerald Veale Prize Awarded for the best overall performance in the final year examinations for the degree of BSc Accounting and Finance.
 The Harold Speight Prize Awarded for an outstanding first-class honours degree in any scheme of study taught wholly or partly within the School provided that the majority of the student’s final year examination papers are in the fields of economics, econometrics or economic statistics.
 The Ernst & Young Prizes Awarded for outstanding performance in the Introduction to Financial Accounting module.
 The Richard Falshaw Prize Awarded to the student in the final year of BA Management or BA Management with Marketing who achieved the best mark on the Strategic Management module.
 The Pearson Education Prizes Awarded for the best result in the Organisational Behaviour module, and for the best overall performance in the second examinations in BA Management.
-Just two prizes for 1st & 2nd year.
-The Society for the Advancement of MS / Journal of Management Studies Prize Awarded for an outstanding overall undergraduate degree performance in Management.
 The Study Abroad Employability Prize Awarded to the student in the third year of an ‘International’ Undergraduate degree from Leeds University Business School who produces the best reflective learning log for the Study Year Abroad module.